Admissions Testing

 Preparing your Child

-When discussing the appointment with your child, you should tell them they will be coming to the office to do “activities,” such as putting blocks together and looking at pictures.
+When discussing the appointment with your child, you can tell them they will be coming to the office to do “activities,” such as putting blocks together and looking at pictures.
 If your child wears glasses in school, please have him/her wear them for testing.
 Additionally, medication should be taken just as on a regular school day.

 Need Help with Psychoeducational Assessment?